ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate MUST be an end-entity certificate.
 Each following certificate SHOULD directly certify the one preceding it.
-Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.
+Because certificate validation requires that trust anchors be distributed independently, a certificate that represents a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

 The "Media Types" registry should be updated with the following additional